 Her platinum jubilee was celebrated with a pudding dish, created through a nationwide competition with a winning recipe of lemon swiss roll and Amaretti trifle.

-Coronation quiche recipe
+Coronation merchandise and quiche recipe

 The recipe says the dish serves six.
 It also includes double cream.